Shtaiven/CARND_P3/project_writeup.md

 ![alt text][image6]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 122,142 data points.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The number of epochs was chosen to be five as losses were no longer decreasing and accuracy no longer increased at this point.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.